Learn languages naturally with fresh, real content!

 Explore By Region

-U.S. gas prices rose to $3.45/gallon due to Strait of Hormuz disruptions, but Energy Secretary Chris Wright called the surge temporary, citing strong global supplies and reduced Iranian attacks.
+U.S. gas prices rose to $3.45/gal due to Strait of Hormuz disruptions, but Energy Secretary Chris Wright says supplies are stable and prices will drop soon.

 Energy Secretary Chris Wright said rising U.S. gas prices, now averaging $3.45 per gallon, are temporary and driven by disruptions in the Strait of Hormuz due to regional tensions, not global shortages.